py4j/py4j/py4j-web/contributing.rst

         fixes #XYZ -- short description below 72 characters

-        Longer description that lists all the changes that occured on multiple lines of 79 characters.
+        Longer description that lists all the changes that occurred on multiple lines of 79 characters.